peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public double ToDouble();

+Converts this value to a 64-bit floating-point number encoded in the IEEE 754 binary64 format.

+<b>Return Value:</b>

+This number, converted to a 64-bit floating-point number encoded in the IEEE 754 binary64 format.
+The return value can be positive infinity or negative infinity if this value exceeds the range of a 64-bit floating point number.

+<a id="ToDoubleBits"></a>
+### ToDoubleBits

+    public long ToDoubleBits();

 Converts this value to a 64-bit floating-point number.

 <b>Return Value:</b>

 This number, converted to a 64-bit floating-point number.
+The return value can express positive infinity or negative infinity if this value exceeds the range of a 64-bit floating point number.

 <a id="ToEDecimal"></a>
 ### ToEDecimal